jillesvangurp/kotlin4example/README.md

 [![](https://jitpack.io/v/jillesvangurp/kotlin4example.svg)](https://jitpack.io/#jillesvangurp/kotlin4example)
 [![Actions Status](https://github.com/jillesvangurp/kotlin4example/workflows/CI-gradle-build/badge.svg)](https://github.com/jillesvangurp/kotlin4example/actions)

 This project is an attempt at implementing [literate programming](https://en.wikipedia.org/wiki/Literate_programming) in Kotlin.
+Literate programming is useful for documenting projects.
+You mix working code and documentation.

+The practice of copying code snippets to code blocks inside markdown files is very brittle and leads to code that easily breaks.
+This project solves this by generating the markdown from Kotlin with a simple DSL and provides you with the tools to construct examples from working code.

 ## Get it